Shanu001x/My-first-reactApp/MiniContext/README.md

 Before the Context API, the most common way to manage global state was to use a library like Redux or MobX.
 However, these libraries can be complex and require a lot of boilerplate code.
 With the Context API, you can manage global state in a simpler way, without the need for a third-party library.

-Code Example - How to create it userContext
+Code Example - How to create userContext

 import React from "react";